 Skilled tradespeople can expect to earn tens of thousands more over the course of their lives than they would making minimum wage.
 And they can expect to start earning a much higher starting salary than many college graduates do.
 Salaries for the skilled trades vary based on industry and location, but it's not unusual for skilled tradespeople to earn starting salaries of $50K and more.

-Here are the average salaries for the fast-growing occupations mentioned above, according to the Bureau of Labor Statistics.
+Here are the median salaries for the fast-growing occupations mentioned above, according to the Bureau of Labor Statistics.

 Abundance of resources

 Without skilled tradespeople, buildings don't get built, equipment doesn't get repaired, and the economy grinds to a halt.
 That's why many skilled workers were considered "essential workers" during the COVID pandemic.